MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 </p>

 Functional modules are described below:
-- **Secondary valut contract**: This module is a smart contract and deployed on each chain except the home chain.
+- **Secondary vault contract**: This module is a smart contract and deployed on each chain except the home chain.
 It participates in the cooperation with its peer **Secondary vault contract**s to implement **Control asset move**, This module has at least the following private operations that work locally on its chain: collect_reward(...) and move_staking_asset(...)
 - **Master vault contract**: This module is a smart contract, has global operations, in addition to the local operations inherited from **Secondary vault contract**, and is deployed on one and only one of the chains, called **Home chain**, where it takes the role of **Secondary vault contract**, as well as the the unique role of the master vault operating **LP token contract**.
 - **LP token contract**: This module manages the LP token balances of **User**s, which represents the their proportional share of the total assets of the system.
 Their share comprises of their deposited assets plus automatic compounding. *It is a deliberate design decision that the LP token only exists on **Home chain**.*
 - **User wallet**: This is a blockchain wallet and identifies a **User**. **User**'s actions; like deposit, withdraw, and harvest; are authenticated/authorized with this wallet.